Some posts contain compensated links. Please read this disclaimer for more info.

 Ičina Beach, Vrsi

 6km northeast of Nin is the little resort town of Vrsi.
 The town is comprised of quarters, including one called Zukve.
 Zukve has two beaches – one pebble and one sandy.
 The sandy beach is known as Ičina Beach, and it offers easy access to the sea.
-Along with an amusement park, food and coffee bars are available in Zukve, making it a great stop for families.
+Along with an amusement park, food and coffee bars are available in Zukve, making it a top stop for families.

 Borik Beach, Zadar